What is Featherbedding: Everything You Need to Know

 The Act has since been narrowly interpreted, and the Supreme Court ruled that only payments for workers to not work are prohibited.
 However, minimum crew sizes and other "make-work" agreements are legal, in spite of the wording of the Taft-Harley Act Section 8(b)(6).

-If you need help with featherbedding, you can post your legal need on UpCounsel's marketplace.
+If you need help with featherbedding, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.